Francis J. Finn: Early life

 Francis J. Finn was born on October 4, 1859, in St. Louis, Missouri.
 His parents, John Finn and Mary Whyte Finn, were both Irish immigrants.
 He attended parochial schools.
 As a boy, Francis was deeply impressed with Cardinal Wiseman's famous novel of the early Christian martyrs, Fabiola.
-Eleven-year-old Francis was a voracious reader; he read the works of Charles Dickens, devouring Nicholas Nickleby and The Pickwick Papers.
+Eleven-year-old Francis was a voracious reader; he read the works of Charles Dickens, including Nicholas Nickleby and The Pickwick Papers.
 From his First Communion at age 12, Francis began to desire to become a Jesuit priest.
 Fr.
 Charles Coppens urged Francis to apply himself to his Latin, to improve it by using an all-Latin prayerbook, and to read good Catholic books.
 Fr.
 Finn credited his vocation to this advice and to his membership in the Sodality of Our Lady.

 Priesthood

 He entered the Society of Jesus in 1879 after graduating from St. Louis University.
 Francis began his Jesuit novitiate and seminary studies on March 24.
 As a young Jesuit scholastic, he suffered from repeated bouts of sickness.
 He would be sent home to recover, would return in robust health, then would come down with another ailment.
 Normally this would have been seen as a sign that he did not have a vocation, yet his superiors kept him on.
 Fr.
 Finn commented, “God often uses instruments most unfit to do His work.”

-In 1881 Finn was assigned as a prefect of St. Mary's boarding school or "college" in St. Mary's College, Kansas (which became the fictional “St. Maure's”).
+In 1881 Finn was assigned as a prefect of St. Mary's boarding school or "college" in St. Mary's College, Kansas (which became the fictional “St. Maure's” of his novels).
 Francis was ordained to the priesthood in 1891, and after some time at Marquette University in Milwaukee, Wisconsin, he came to St. Xavier College (now Xavier University) in Cincinnati.
 Fr.
 Finn spent many years of his priestly life at St. Xavier's.
 There he was well loved, and it is said that wherever he went—if he took a taxi, ate at a restaurant, attended a baseball game—people would not take his money for their services, but instead would press money into his hand for his many charities.
 During the 1920s Fr.
 Finn served as a trustee of Xavier University.

 In 1904 he served as the first director of the St. Xavier Commercial School for girls, which offered a two-year course of study including stenography, book-keeping, and typesetting.

 Father Francis J. Finn died in Cincinnati, Ohio, on November 2, 1928.